SilkRose/Pony/src/stories/diary-duet/diary-duet-meta.md

 - Typical diary entries are one big paragraph but I want to make it more readable.
 - Anon and Pinkie have different dynamics, Anon's entries are more detail oriented, Pinkie's entries are more sporadic and emotional.
 - Anon has trouble sleeping the first night, meets spike while walking the halls, they bond.
+- The last entry for each is addressed to each other instead of to the diary.

 ### Flow